Julie B. Johnson, Phddance artistEducator

-I am Executive Artistic Director of Moving Our Stories, LLC, using participatory dance, memory mapping, and interactive site-specific performance to amplify Black women -- and the communities, histories, and experiences that shape the world around us -- as a strategy towards building collective empathy, empowerment, and joy for all.
+I am Founding Artistic Director of Moving Our Stories, LLC, using participatory dance and embodied memory mapping to amplify the lived experiences, histories, and bodily knowledge of Black women (and all who identify as such) as a strategy towards building collective collective liberation and restoration for all.

-I am proud to be a faculty member at Spelman College in the Department of Dance Performance & Choreography and honored to serve as Department Chair.
-I am also affiliated faculty of the African Diaspora & the World program.
-I serve as a co-founder/consulting editor of The Dancer-Citizen -- an online, open-access, peer-reviewed dance journal exploring the work of socially engaged artists.
+I am proud to be a faculty member at Spelman College in the Department of Dance Performance & Choreography and honored to serve as Department Chair I serve as a co-founder/consulting editor of The Dancer-Citizen -- an online, open-access, peer-reviewed dance journal exploring the work of socially engaged artists.

-I am honored to have been selected as a Partners for Change Artist as part of the inaugural 2020-23 cohort through Alternate ROOTS and the Surdna Foundation, in support of Idle Crimes & Heavy Work (ICHW), a dance and multimedia collaboration focusing on Georgia’s carceral history through the lens of Black women’s labor.
-I am also the recipient of the inaugural Mellon-Funded Mini Research Grant through Spelman College’s Institute for Gender & Sexuality Studies.
-As a 2021 Artist-in-Resident at the Hambidge Center, I received a Georgia Council on the Arts Scholarship for a two-week stay at the center to synthesize ICHW research through writing and creative process.
+I am honored to be a 2022 Dance/USA Artist Fellow, and a Partners for Change Artist as part of the inaugural 2020-23 cohort through Alternate ROOTS and the Surdna Foundation.
+I am the recipient of the inaugural Mellon-Funded Mini Research Grant through Spelman College’s Institute for Gender & Sexuality Studies (2021).
+As a 2021 Distinguished Artist-in-Resident at the Hambidge Center, I received a Georgia Council on the Arts Scholarship for a two-week stay at the center to synthesize embodied research through writing and creative practice.

 I am a member of the 2020-21 cohort of the Jacob’s Pillow Curriculum in Motion Institute, as well as a recipient of the 2019 Arbes Award, the 2019 Black Spatial Relics Residency Award; and the 2018-19 Hughley Artist Fellowship.